Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 Think about it, even pro athletes train the basics on a daily basis because they account for 80% of their performance.

-Same with you, if you don’t get the basics right, how will you earn the right to get to an advanced level?!
+Same with German, if you don’t get the basics right, how will you earn the right to get to an advanced level?!

 Once you get the basics right you can work everything else from that.